Welcome to the Weblogic Tutorial. The objective of these tutorials is to provide an in-depth understanding of the Weblogic Application Server.

 WebLogic server is based on Java 2 Platform, Enterprise Edition (J2EE), the standard platform used to create Java-based multi-tier enterprise applications.
 J2EE platform technologies were developed through the efforts of BEA Systems and other vendors in collaboration with the main developer, Sun Microsystems.

-The table below lists major standards supported by WebLogic Server product version.
+The table below lists major standards supported by the WebLogic Server product version.

 |Standard||WLS 7.0||WLS 8.1||WLS 9.0||WLS 10.0||WLS 10.3|